-Amazon are still offering free delivery to Ireland on all orders over £25 GBP. (*) They have been doing this free “super saver” delivery to Ireland for several years now.
-The free Irish delivery option isn’t automatic – you have to select it at the checkout.
+Amazon in the UK offers free delivery to Ireland on orders over £25 GBP. (*) They have been doing this free “Super Saver” delivery to Ireland for several years now.
+The free delivery to Ireland option isn’t automatic – you have to select it at the checkout.

-Standard Amazon delivery charges to Ireland for orders under £25 are as follows: (Usually takes 3 to 4 days)
+Standard Amazon UK delivery charges to Ireland for orders under £25 are as follows: (Usually takes 3 to 4 days)

-CD,DVD, Software,Video Games, Books – £4 per delivery
+- Books / Music/ DVD/Video Games, – £4 per delivery

-Other categories (including Video Games consoles) – £6 per delivery.
+- Other products £6 per delivery.

-For any combination of items from the categories listed above the highest “Per Delivery” rate applies.
+- For any combination of items from the categories listed above the highest “Per Delivery” rate applies.

 Amazon daily Deals can be found here

 Amazon started off as just an online bookshop – but has expanded into a “one-stop” online shop for almost everything – from books to budgie food, CDs to Cameras, Ipods to Ink, Toys to Televisions.
 Their Amazon Kindle is the best selling e-reader in the world.

-Amazon have a fairly large physical presence in Ireland with bases in Dublin where they have an IT centre and in Cork – where they have a call centre.
+Amazon has a fairly large physical presence in Ireland with bases in Dublin where they have an IT centre and in Cork – where they have a call centre.
 Amazon provides jobs for hundreds of people in Ireland – so when you buy from Amazon – at least some of the money is staying in the Irish economy.
 They also pay VAT to Ireland on all Irish sales.